 Before anything else happens, wxApp::FilterEvent() is called.
 If it returns anything but -1 (default), the event handling stops immediately.

-If this event handler is disabled via a call to wxEvtHandler::SetEvtHandlerEnabled() the next three steps are skipped and the event handler resumes at step (5).
+If this event handler is disabled via a call to wxEvtHandler::SetEvtHandlerEnabled() the two next steps are skipped and the event handler resumes at step (5).

 The list of dynamically bound event handlers, i.e., those for which Bind<>() was called, is consulted.
 Notice that this is done before checking the static event table entries, so if both a dynamic and a static event handler match the same event, the static one is never going to be used unless wxEvent::Skip() is called in the dynamic one.
 Also note that the dynamically bound handlers are searched in order of their registration during program run-time, i.e. later bound handlers take priority over the previously bound ones.

 The event table containing all the handlers defined using the event table macros in this class and its base classes is examined.
 The search in an event table respects the order of the event macros appearance in the source code, i.e. earlier occurring entries take precedence over later occurring ones.
 Notice that this means that any event handler defined in a base class will be executed at this step.

 The event is passed to the next event handler, if any, in the event handler chain, i.e., the steps (1) to (4) are done for it.
 Usually there is no next event handler so the control passes to the next step but see Event Handlers Chain for how the next handler may be defined.

 If the object is a wxWindow and the event is set to propagate (by default only wxCommandEvent-derived events are set to propagate), then the processing restarts from the step (1) (and excluding the step (7)) for the parent window.
 If this object is not a window but the next handler exists, the event is passed to its parent if it is a window.
 This ensures that in a common case of (possibly several) non-window event handlers pushed on top of a window, the event eventually reaches the window parent.